Greece in the Eurovision Song Contest 2017

-Greece participated in the Eurovision Song Contest 2017 with the song "This Is Love" written by Dimitris Kontopoulos, Romy Papadea and John Ballard.
-The song was performed by Demy, who was internally selected by the Greek broadcaster Hellenic Broadcasting Corporation (ERT) to represent Greece at the 2017 contest in Kyiv, Ukraine.
-Demy was announced at the Greek representative on 13 January 2017, while a national final was held in order to select the song she would perform.
+Greece was represented at the Eurovision Song Contest 2017 with the song "This Is Love", written by Dimitris Kontopoulos, Romy Papadea, and John Ballard, and performed by Demy.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), selected its entry through a national final, after having previously selected the performer internally.
+Demy was announced at the Greek representative on 13 January 2017.
 Three songs competed in the national final on 6 March 2017 and a combination of international jury voting and public voting selected "This Is Love" as the winning song.

 Greece was drawn to compete in the first semi-final of the Eurovision Song Contest, which took place on 9 May 2017.
 Performing 10th during the show, "This Is Love" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 13 May.
 It was later revealed that Greece placed tenth out of the 18 participating countries in the semi-final with 115 points.
 In the final, Greece performed 15th and placed 19th out of the 26 participating countries, scoring 77 points.